cantonioupao/Microcontroller-Image-Sender/README.md

-For Bounding Box coordinates the received format is **[left,top, width , height]** for the bounding box.Then the bounding box starting point is calculated according to **(x1,y1)=(left,top)** and the ending point of the bounding box is **(x2,y2)=(left+width,top+height)** .The calculations and rectangle display are handled automatically by the application.
+For Bounding Box coordinates the received format is **[left,top, width , height]** for the bounding box.Then the bounding box starting point is calculated according to **(x1,y1)=(left,top)** and the ending point of the bounding box is **(x2,y2)=(left+width,top+height)**
+The calculations and rectangle display are handled automatically by the application.
 A red rectangle is displayed on the image, representing the predicted face region from the face detection inference for the current input image